mdcb/astropy-samp-ds9/README.md

 * SAMP_HUB_EXE

-The samp_hub exectuable provided by astropy.
+The samp_hub executable provided by astropy.
-By default, it uses `samp_hub` that must be in your PATH.
+By default, it will use `samp_hub` that must be in your PATH.

 Miscellaneous
 -------------